Play Etheria: Restart on PC and mobile now!

 Criteria

-• All characters are assumed to be utilized in their full best 3-man team, played with optimal baseline rotations without input mistakes, using best Echo main sets and correct Energy Regen values.
-This means the overwhelming majority of rotations will be executed in a simplistic, one character at a time manner;
+• All characters are assumed to be utilized in their full best 3-man team, played with optimal rotations used as our baseline for calculations without input mistakes, using the best Echo main sets and correct Energy Regen values.
+This means the overwhelming majority of rotations will be executed in a simplistic, one character at a time manner (save for Expert tag performance if noteworthy);

 • All characters are using maximum level gold rarity Echoes;